apache/flink/docs/dev/table/sql.md

 // ingest a DataStream from an external source DataStream<Tuple3<Long, String, Integer>> ds = env.addSource(...);

-// call SQL on unregistered tables
-Table table = tableEnv.toTable(ds, "user, product, amount");
+// SQL query with an inlined (unregistered) table Table table = tableEnv.toTable(ds, "user, product, amount");
 Table result = tableEnv.sql(
   "SELECT SUM(amount) FROM " + table + " WHERE product LIKE '%Rubber%'");

-// call SQL on registered tables
+// SQL query with a registered table
 // register the DataStream as table "Orders" tableEnv.registerDataStream("Orders", ds, "user, product, amount");
 // run a SQL query on the Table and retrieve the result as a new Table